simonbaird/jira-mcp/README.md

 - Confirm that `make run` works
 - Check that the JIRA_API_TOKEN is correct
 - Verify the image was built successfully with `podman images jira-mcp`
-- Go to the "Output" tab in Cursor's bottom pane, choose "MCP Logs" from the drop-down select and examine the logs there.
+- Go to the "Output" tab in Cursor's bottom pane, choose "MCP Logs" from the drop-down select and examine the logs there

 ### Connection Issues
 - Restart Cursor after configuration changes